 Which Dual Enrollment options are available at my school?

 Each high school's offerings vary, but generally courses are available in a variety of general education/college transfer and technical areas.
 These may include automotive, computers and information technology, cosmetology, culinary arts, English, math, precision machining, and many more.
+Contact your high school for more information on available dual enrollment courses.
 Click below to see the available pathways in your school system:

 - Danville City Schools Dual Enrollment Pathways